Welder Resume Guide: Florida Edition (2026)

 Specialized Credentials

-Top 5 Things Recruiters Look For: 1.
+Top 5 Things Florida Recruiters Look For: 1.
 Current AWS or employer-specific weld certifications with process/position details 2.
-Documented weld test pass rates and inspection history 3.
-Material experience (carbon steel, stainless, aluminum, exotic alloys) 4.
+NAVSEA or shipyard-specific qualifications for maritime positions 3.
+Material experience (carbon steel, stainless, aluminum, HY-80 steel for naval work) 4.
 Position certifications (flat, horizontal, vertical, overhead - 1G through 6G) 5.
-Safety certifications (OSHA 10/30, confined space, fall protection)
+Safety certifications (OSHA 10/30, confined space, fall protection, TWIC card)

 Best Resume Format